Health Canada

 Residential, farm and office buildings, air, land and sea transport vehicles, ships and other commercial structures not associated with commercial food production or storage.
 Food contamination must be avoided by appropriate label precautions.

-• for termite control, see Structures and Surrounding Soil (USC # 21)
+• For termite control, see Structures and Surrounding Soil (USC #21)

 21. Structures and Surrounding Soil

-• Termiticides
+• Termicides

 Structures and surrounding soil for preventive treatment or control of termite infestations.
-Structural (USC # 20)

 22. Underwater Structures and Materials